20kdc/vrc-sigmar/kip32/README.md

 RV32I only performs type conversions during loads and stores.
 It is no coincidence that the load/store code is the most painful part of the recompiler.

 For the purposes of this project, the benefits of not having to deal with the Domain Reloading crash (which is part of why this subproject was even started) outweigh the loss from using Udon Assembly.

-## Notes

-Udon Assembly doesn't play as well as it could with import on the no-auto-import configuration.
-For this reason, you may have to manually delete the SerializedUdonProgram file to get it to recompile.

-CURRENT BIG SCARY BUG: **Type signedness messes everything up because System.Convert is really, really picky.**